jboss-developer/jboss-eap-quickstarts/websocket-endpoint/README.md

-websocket-endpoint: Web application using Websockets and JSON-P
+websocket-endpoint: Web application using WebSockets and JSON-P
 ================================================================
 Author: Rafael Benevides
 Level: Beginner
-Technologies: CDI, Websocket, JSON-P
+Technologies: CDI, WebSocket, JSON-P
-Summary: Shows how Websockets can be used in conjunction with JSON to broadcast information to all open websocket sessions
+Summary: Shows how WebSockets can be used in conjunction with JSON to broadcast information to all open WebSocket sessions
 Target Product: Sandbox
 Source: <https://github.com/jboss-developer/jboss-sandbox-quickstarts>